-The proposed restrictions on the characteristics of smokeless nicotine products and on passenger imports could contribute to incentivising the smuggling and illicit trade of the products.
-The introduction of tobacco excise duty on smokeless nicotine products, which has raised the price of nicotine pouches legally sold in Finland, could also encourage smuggling and illicit trade.
-However, the proposed new quantitative restrictions on passenger imports of smokeless nicotine products should also have the impact of making small-scale illegal imports for commercial purposes within the quantitative limits on passenger imports more difficult.
+The proposed restrictions on the characteristics of smokeless nicotine products and on passenger imports could contribute to incentivising the smuggling and illicit trade of products.
+The introduction of the tobacco excise duty on smokeless nicotine products, which has raised the price of nicotine pouches legally sold in Finland, could also encourage smuggling and illicit trade.
+On the other hand, the proposed new quantitative restrictions on passenger imports of smokeless nicotine products should also have the impact of making small-scale illegal imports for commercial purposes within the quantitative limits on passenger imports more difficult.